Rahmat Mohamad: Career at AALCO

-He has served the Asian-African Legal Consultative Organization as the Secretary-General for two terms (2008–2012 and 2012–2016).
-In recognition of his 8 years contribution at AALCO, in 2016, he was appointed as a member of Eminent Person Group (EPG) of AALCO.
+Rahmat Mohamad served two terms as the Secretary-General of the Asian-African Legal Consultative Organization (AALCO) from 2008 to 2012 and again from 2012 to 2016.
+In 2016, he was appointed to AALCO's Eminent Person Group (EPG) in recognition of his eight years of service.

-Rahmat was appointed the fifth Secretary- General of the Asian-African Legal Consultative Organization (AALCO) on 20 June 2008 at AALCO's 47th Annual Session held in New Delhi, India.
-He was subsequently unanimously reappointed on 18 June 2012 at AALCO's 51st Annual Session in Abuja, Nigeria.
+He became the fifth Secretary-General of AALCO on 20 June 2008, during the organization's 47th Annual Session in New Delhi, India, and was reappointed for a second term on 18 June 2012 at the 51st Annual Session in Abuja, Nigeria.

-Under his supervision, AALCO has also organized various conferences on topics as far-ranging as the Law of the Sea, Climate Change, and Competition Law.
-He also introduced on the agenda of the Organization subjects of contemporary relevance such as International Law in Cyperspace, Legal Regime governing Marine Biodiversity and Legal Aspects of Violent Extremism and its manifestations.
-Furthermore, he has delivered academic lectures and addresses at various academic institutions both in India and abroad.
-In an effort to disseminate knowledge, both on international law in general, as well as on the Asian-African perspective, he has published books and serves as the Editor-in-Chief for several AALCO publications and journals.
-He has commissioned, through the mandate of AALCO Member States, extensive research studies on topics crucially important to AALCO and its Members; topics have included Unilateral and Secondary Sanctions, Statehood of Palestinian, Cyber-law, and Marine Biodiversity.
+Under his leadership, AALCO organized conferences on key topics such as the Law of the Sea, Climate Change, and Competition Law, and expanded its agenda to include emerging issues like International Law in Cyberspace, Marine Biodiversity, and the Legal Aspects of Violent Extremism.
+He also played a role in fostering academic engagement, delivering lectures at various institutions, and contributing to the publication of books and journals related to international law and the Asian-African perspective.

-Rahmat has been actively involved in the Rome Statue of International Criminal Court (ICC) since 2008 through research publications and organising conferences, workshops and seminars.
-Among the notable inputs was his intervention in the Putrajaya ICC Dialogue in 2012 prior to the First Review Conference held in Kampala, Uganda in 2012.
+Additionally, Rahmat commissioned extensive research studies on topics of importance to AALCO and its Member States, including Unilateral and Secondary Sanctions, the Statehood of Palestine, Cyber-law, and Marine Biodiversity.
+He has been involved with the Rome Statute of the International Criminal Court (ICC) since 2008, contributing to research and organizing conferences, workshops, and seminars.
+One of his key contributions was his intervention at the Putrajaya ICC Dialogue in 2012, ahead of the First Review Conference in Kampala, Uganda.

 Apart from his diplomatic role, he has written on diverse topics in public international law.

 Education

-Rahmat Mohamad first read law at Institut Teknologi MARA (now Universiti Teknologi MARA), Malaysia with Diploma in Law and later Advanced Diploma in Law in 1985.
-He then pursued his postgraduate course and obtained LL.M. in Commercial Law at the University of Bristol, England in 1986.
-He gained his Doctor of Philosophy in Law from the University of Aberystwyth, Wales in 2001 entitled "Dispute Settlement Mechanism is the ASEAN Free Trade Area (AFTA)".
+Rahmat Mohamad first studied law at Institut Teknologi MARA (now Universiti Teknologi MARA), Malaysia, earning a Diploma in Law and later an Advanced Diploma in Law in 1985.
+He then pursued postgraduate studies, obtaining an LL.M. in Commercial Law at the University of Bristol, England in 1986.
+He earned his Doctor of Philosophy in Law from the University of Aberystwyth, Wales in 2001 with a dissertation entitled "Dispute Settlement Mechanism in the ASEAN Free Trade Area (AFTA)".